-My work focusses on the resolution of disputes in both the private and public sectors, particularly around the procurement, commissioning and delivery of public services, and challenges to public authorities' decision making processes.
-While these disputes can cover a broad range of subject matters and legal principles, my key area of expertise is public procurement and challenges brought under the Public Contracts Regulations 2015.
-In that field, I advise clients on all aspects of bringing or defending a procurement challenge, including dealing with pre-action disclosure, applications to lift the automatic suspension, pursuing alternative dispute resolution and the management of litigation to trial.
+I am a dispute resolution and litigation lawyer specialising in public procurement.
+I act both for bidders and contracting authorities across a range of sectors including transport, education, manufacturing, construction, health and social care, and technology.
+I advise clients on all aspects of bringing or defending a procurement challenge, including dealing with pre-action disclosure, applications to lift the automatic suspension, pursuing alternative dispute resolution and the management of litigation to trial.
 I am recognised as an "Associate to watch" in the field of public procurement by Chambers UK and am a member of the Procurement Lawyers' Association.

-I have also acted on several complex judicial reviews involving challenges to the reconfiguration of public services, consultation processes and care funding decisions.
+In addition, I assist clients in relation to commercial disputes, particularly those arising from public contracts.
+I have also acted on several complex judicial reviews involving challenges to the reconfiguration of public services, consultation processes and the application of the public sector equality duty.

 - Bristol Missing Link v Bristol City Council EWHC 876 (TCC) – in which we successfully defended an application by the contracting authority to lift the automatic suspension in a procurement challenge.